varnerlab/CHEME-5660-Markets-Mayhem-Book/julia-dir/julia-basics.md

 The [package mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Pkg-mode) in the [Terminal on macOS](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac).
 ```

-{numref}`fig-pkg-mode-terminal` shows the results of the ``add Distributions`` command, which installs the [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) package into the ``local_example_project`` project environment.
+The results of the ``add Distributions`` command, which installs the [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) package into the ``local_example_project`` project environment is shown in {numref}`fig-pkg-mode-terminal`.
 In addition to adding packages, users can update package versions globally or in the local project environment using the ``up`` command; packages can also be deleted using the ``rm <package>`` command.
 A full list of
 commands for managing packages in [package mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Pkg-mode) can be found [here](https://pkgdocs.julialang.org/v1/managing-packages/#**3.**-Managing-Packages).

 To exit [package mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Pkg-mode), a user types the `backspace` key (the `delete` key on macOS).

+Loading installed packages into the [REPL](https://docs.julialang.org/en/v1/stdlib/REPL/) (or your program) is done with the [using](https://docs.julialang.org/en/v1/base/base/#using) or [import](https://docs.julialang.org/en/v1/base/base/#import) functions; we discuss what these functions do, and the differences between them, in the {ref}`content:references:julia-basics-using-external-packages` section.

 (content:references:types-functions-md)=
 ## Julia types, functions and syntax
 Julia is a just-in-time compiled language (which gives it a runtime advantage over other popular interpreted languages).
 However, unlike other languages such as `C`, Julia code is compiled when you run it; a separate compile step is unnecessary.
 Thus, Julia gives the convenience and performance of a compiled language without the burden of manual compilation.

 Further, Julia is a dynamically-typed language.
 This means you are not required to declare the type of variables before you use them.
 Instead, when your Julia code is compiled, the compiler uses sophisticated logic to infer, i.e., guess your data types.
 However, users can also specify types, potentially lessening the compiler’s burden.
-Further, many users find codes with the types annotated to be easier to read and maintain; remember, you may be supporting codes for _decades_, thus, making them easy to understand has an upside.
+Further, many users find codes with the types annotated to be easier to read and maintain; remember, you may be supporting codes for _decades_, thus, making them easy to understand is critical.

 ### Variable types
 Variables are values that you tell your computer to associate with a specific name so that you can later recover or change their values.
 Variables can be of different types; [Julia](https://julialang.org) has an extensive [type system](https://docs.julialang.org/en/v1/manual/types/).
 However, in this course we will primarily use [floating point numbers](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Floating-Point-Numbers), [integers](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Integers) and [Strings](https://docs.julialang.org/en/v1/manual/strings/).